 Company accessibility – a website is available online, 24 hours a day.
 It never closes.
-When you can’t take calls, customers can leave enquiries on your website.
+When you can’t take calls, customers can leave inquiries on your website.
 It literally generates business as you sleep.

 Increased sales – your website is always open for business.
 It can sell your products and services at any time of the day or night.
-Customer’s will appreciate knowing they can purchase your products online at a time most convenient to them.
+Customers will appreciate knowing they can purchase your products online at a time most convenient to them.

 It saves time – replying to customer queries takes time.
 A website allows you to list all your products and services in one place.
 Potential customers can determine whether you have what they need before they even pick up the phone.

-7 elements your small business website should include:
+7 elements your website should include

 1. User-friendly navigation – there is nothing worse than clicking on a website that is complicated to use.
 A good website is designed with the user in mind.
 It is easy to navigate and simple to use.
 Nothing turns potential customers away from a website faster than confusing or complicated navigation.